jsatof/interactive-shell/README.md

 # Shell Terminal Project
 This project implements a linux-like terminal with the base functionalities, including `pwd`, `cd`, `mkdir`, `rmdir`, `chmod`, `cp`.

-The `c-files` directory contains all C-lang source code.
+The `headers` directory contains all created header files for more organization.
-The `executables` folder contains all compiled executables from the C compiler (GCC).

-The terminal itself is launched by the `terminal` file.
+The terminal itself is launched by the `NautonShell` file.

 # Use
 Using commands:
-	Each of the commands follow this syntax: `./terminal <command> <args>`
+	The shell is launched by entering: `./NautonShell` Then shell will await input from user and parses for the listed commands: `@USER> <command> <arguments>` An error message will be returned if something other than the listed commands are entered.